ReactTooltip/react-tooltip/README.md

 ## Usage

+> :warning: ReactTooltip will inject the default styles into the page by default on version `5.13.0` or newer.
+> The `react-tooltip/dist/react-tooltip.css` file is only for style reference and doesn't need to be imported manually anymore if you are already using `v5.13.0` or upper.

 > :warning: If you were already using `react-tooltip<=5.7.5`, you'll be getting some deprecation warnings regarding the `anchorId` prop and some other features.
-In versions >=5.8.0, we've introduced the `data-tooltip-id` attribute, and the `anchorSelect` prop, which are our recommended methods of using the tooltip moving forward.
+> In versions >=5.8.0, we've introduced the `data-tooltip-id` attribute, and the `anchorSelect` prop, which are our recommended methods of using the tooltip moving forward.
 Check [the docs](https://react-tooltip.com/docs/getting-started) for more details.

 ### Using NPM package

 1 .
 Import the CSS file to set default styling.

-> :warning: You must import the CSS file or the tooltip won't show!
+> :warning: If you are using a version before than `v5.13.0`, you must import the CSS file or the tooltip won't show!

 ```js
 import 'react-tooltip/dist/react-tooltip.css'
 ```

-This needs to be done only once.
+This needs to be done only once and only if you are using a version before than `5.13.0`.
 We suggest you do it on your `src/index.js` or equivalent file.

 2 .
 Import `react-tooltip` after installation.